apache/trafficcontrol/docs/source/api/v4/deliveryservices.rst

 :regional:              A boolean value defining the :ref:`ds-regional` setting on this :term:`Delivery Service`
 :regionalGeoBlocking:   A boolean defining the :ref:`ds-regionalgeo` setting on this :term:`Delivery Service`
 :remapText:             :ref:`ds-raw-remap`
-:requiredCapabilities:  An array of the capabilities that this delivery service requires.
+:requiredCapabilities:  An array of the capabilities that this Delivery Service requires.

 	.. versionadded:: 4.1